bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 <a href="https://github.com/bogadrian/social-coffee-native/blob/master/src/redux/apis/updateMe.ts" target="_blank">Here you have the axios function in Github!</a>

-Please note the content type set to "application/pdf" here.
+Please note the content type is set to "application/pdf" here.

-This is so important as S3 will return that header, which allows the pdf to open in browser!
+This is so important as S3 will returns that header, which allows the pdf to open in browser!

-If not set to application/pdf, a default "application/octet-stream" is set by S3 and that will only allow the PDF file to download.
+If not set to "application/pdf", a default "application/octet-stream" is set by defualt in S3 and that will only allow the PDF file to download.

 I fought a bit with this thing!

 I was passing the “application/pdf” to S3, but because caching it didn’t set the header.

 I could not open the PDF in browser or React Native and I didn’t know what was broken at the moment!

-Then in back-end a middleware function is called with that file
+Next, in back-end, a middleware function is called with that file:

 <br>